 Getting Started

 The simplest path forward is to start with one client and one product.
-Choose a client whose store you know well, identify their product with the most room for improvement, and run through the full workflow: brief, generate, review, install, deliver.
+Choose a client whose store you know well, identify their product with the most room for improvement, and run through the full workflow: brief, create, review, install, deliver.
 Once you have done it once, you know exactly what to charge and how to pitch it.

 PageLift's free trial covers one page — enough to test the workflow, see the quality of the output, and decide whether this fits your service offering.
 You can access the examples gallery to see what the output looks like across categories before committing to a trial.